Repairing Damaged Ceramic Is Tricky

 Claire and I met a couple years ago, but the path was an odd one.

 I was working with my colleague Jim Wenzel for the Office of Cultural Heritage.
 This is a small group of talented conservators and architects in the US State Dept that care for art and historic properties abroad.
-Our embassies and ambassador residences contain artwork.
+Our embassies and ambassador residences contain millions of dollars worth of artwork.
 Some of our embassies are masterpieces of architecture or of great historic value such as the one where Jim and I were working.
 It was our ambassador's residence in Tokyo famous as the place where General Douglas MacArthur met Emperor Hirohito following WWII to accept Japan's surrender.
 Perhaps even more significant, this is where the emperor renounced his divinity.

 We were in the basement of the embassy inspecting stored artwork and came across a particularly beautiful landscape print.
 It was by Claire Van Vliet, and it had been purchased by the State Dept many years ago.
 It was so beautiful that Jim decided to see if the artist was still alive or had a gallery so he could purchase more of her work for other embassies.